Chinese Buddhism: Practices

 Chinese Buddhism contains a wide array of religious practices and observances.
 Ritual and devotional practices are commonly seen as generating karmic merit, which can bring about positive results in this life or the next.

 According to Mario Poceski, for the vast majority of ordinary Chinese Buddhists, "prevalent expressions of Buddhist piety were (and still are) channeled via a variety of popular modes of worship and ritual observance."
 Many monasteries and temples typically follow a standardized traditional liturgy for daily morning and evening services, which typically involve chanting or recitation of sūtra(s) or passages from a sūtra, mantras and dhāraṇīs, gathas and verses of praises of Buddhist deities and figures, and food bestowal rites.
 Worship services can also include Buddhist devotional practices such as offerings to an altar (of items like incense, flowers, food, and candles), ceremonial bowing, and extensive liturgies (including repentance ceremonies, rites for good health, and memorials for the dead).
-According to Chün-fang Yü, the most popular Chinese Buddhist ritual performed today is the Dabei Chan, also known as the "Great Compassion Repentance", which associated with Guanyin and the Great Compassion Dharani.
+According to Chün-fang Yü, the most popular Chinese Buddhist ritual performed today is the Dabei Chan, also known as the "Great Compassion Repentance", which is a repentance ritual associated with Guanyin and the Great Compassion Dharani.
+Another example of a popular repentance ritual is the Yaoshi Bao Chan, which is devoted to the Buddha Yaoshi (Bhaiṣajyaguru).

 Adhering to sets of ethical rules, such as the classic Buddhist five precepts, is another key part of Buddhist practice.
 Taking up the ethical precepts in a ceremony, along with taking refuge in the three jewels (Buddha, Dharma, and Sangha), is a common way of entering the Buddhist path.
 Another important set of ethical precepts is the bodhisattva precepts of the Brahma's Net Sutra, which are often practiced by both laypeople and monastics.
 Acts of charity or social service (結緣) are also an important of part of Chinese Buddhist ethics.

 Another key part of Chinese Buddhism is engaging in Buddhist meditations such as chanting the Buddha's name (nianfo), which is the core practice of Pure Land Buddhism, and seated meditation (zazen), which is the focus of the Chan tradition.
 The practice of recitation of the Buddha's name is commonly done in a group setting, sometimes as part of an intensive nianfo recitation retreat, which can last for several days.
 These retreats might also include chanting sutras, taking of the eight precepts, silent meditation, and Dharma lectures.